afloresep/ClusterMol/README.md

 # ClusterMol

-# MolClustUMAP

-MolClustUMAP is a Python tool designed to cluster molecules based on structural similarity, using UMAP dimensionality reduction and centroid-based cluster analysis.
+ClusterMol is a Python tool designed to cluster molecules based on structural similarity, using UMAP dimensionality reduction and centroid-based cluster analysis.
 It reads molecular data (e.g., from DrugBank) with SMILES strings, performs clustering, computes centroids, and outputs a processed Excel file with cluster assignments and distances to centroids.

 ---